pandaritrl/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline description.

-My pipeline consisted of 5 steps.
+My pipeline consisted of 6 steps.
+* First I converted RGB image to HLS color space so that color filters can be applied more easily.
+Mask 1 was used for picking up white objects in the image.
+Mask 2 was used for picking up yellow objects.
+A combined mask was used for picking up white and yellow lane lines.
+This stage of the pipeline was helpful in picking up lane lines on low contrast concrete surface in the challenge video.

+[//]: # (Image References)

+[image1]: ./examples/challengeSnap2.jpg "Challenge Video Snapshot"

 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...